harshnisar/ml-india/_posts/2017-02-22-ml-india-gurgaon-chapter-eighth-meetup.md

 ---
 layout: post
 title: "ML-India: Gurgaon chapter | Eighth Meetup"
 excerpt: "ML-India is pleased to inform that the eighth machine learning meetup in its Gurgaon chapter was held on 5th February 2017.
-The members discussed how people with ML, data and math skills, and no finance domain knowledge can use the modeling techniques in their field to write successful trading strategies.
+The members discussed how people with ML, data and math skills, and no finance domain knowledge can use the modeling techniques in their field to write successful trading strategies."
 tags: [india, machine learning, data science, gurgaon chapter, ML-India, meetup]

 tags_relevant: [chapter, meetup, gurgaon]